-

 Jamie has never been in a relationship before, but she knows all about desire and fantasy.
 Spending her nights working in a club cloakroom and her days taking care of her niece, she sets out to meet the one.
 But when a girl starts turning up to her house in the middle of the night, the memories she's pushed to the back of her mind get harder to ignore.

-don't stand so close to me is a new play about sex, power and the internet.
+don't stand so close to me is a new play about what happens when we face our fantasies.
 It was programmed at The King’s Head Theatre as part of their Sight Unseen season in April 2023, performed by Rosie Dwyer and Shadee Yaghoubi.
 It was directed by Aisling Towl.

 This play also received developmental support from the Omnibus Theatre in 2022 in the form of a rehearsed reading, and dramaturgical support from the Royal Court theatre, where it was first conceived as part of an intro to playwriting group.